0xA3/Ansix/README.md

-# ansix
+# Asciix
-ANSI Text formater for the Terminal
+ASCII and ANSI Text output in html and terminal